gsoft-inc/sg-orbit/packages/foundation/README.md

 ## Usage

-To import foundation core variables:
+Import only the core of the foundation:

 ```css
 @import "~@orbit-ui/foundation";
 ```

-To import foundation core variables with the variables specific to a Sharegate product:
+Or, import foundation themed for a specific product:

 ```css
 @import "~@orbit-ui/foundation/apricot.css";